 From the 1st January 2017, EU regulations have required vehicle manufacturers to change the type of refrigerant gas used in car air conditioning systems.
 The old R134A gas has been banned in new vehicles and a new gas 1234YF replaces it.

 What are the benefits of having a car with new type gas?

 The main difference between the old gas (R134A) and the new gas (1234YF) is down to its environmental credentials.
 The old gas has a significantly higher global warming potential than the new gas.
 If the gas leaks from a car or van’s air conditioning system then it has a higher impact on the environment.
 Basically the new gas is better for the environment, but unfortunately more expensive for the customer.

 How long does it take to carry out an air conditioning service and how much does it cost?

 An air conditioning service is £45 inc. VAT.

 There is an additional charge if gas is required; 1234YF is £9 per 100gms and R134A is £4.50 per 100gms.
 All prices include VAT.

 Unfortunately the amount of gas still present in your vehicles air conditioning system cannot be determined until the vacuum recovery procedure has been carried out.
 The average air conditioning system holds approximately 450gms of refrigerant.
-It is unusual for an air conditioning system to be completely empty until it hasnt been serviced regularly or there is a leak.
+It is unusual for an air conditioning system to be completely empty unless it hasnt been serviced regularly or there is a leak.
 If you would like a 'worst case senario' estimate, prior to booking, we can calculate this for you from your vehicles registration number.

 For more information or to make a booking, please telephone our Service Reception on 01747 822434.